AbukDuot/Initial-software_BridgeHer/README.md

 **Structured Mentorship**: Connects learners with mentors and peer networks, providing ongoing guidance and support beyond course completion

-**Culturally Relevant**: Designed specifically for the South Sudanese context, with content and features that respect local customs and address real community needs

 **Scalable Technology**: Built on cloud infrastructure (Vercel + Render + Cloudinary) that can grow from pilot users to national deployment

 **Gamification**: Uses badges, points, and progress tracking to maintain engagement and motivation